LeafGreenRemake/student_group_manager/README.md

 After a successful sign-up, the teacher will be stored in the app's database, which is a firebase real-time database.
 Thus, usage of the app requires internet connection.
 The user's details will be stored in the app, and enable automatic log-in, until the user will decide to log-out.

+A teacher can create subjects (such as math, physics, etc) and add tasks and classrooms to each subject.
 <br/>
 <br/>
 <br/>